Things to See and Do on the Jurassic Coast

 Millions of years ago this area was a swampy tropical sea, home to wonderful sea creatures like Ammonites and fearsome marine reptiles such as Pliosaurs - the top underwater predator of their day.
 Along the coast you'll find lots of ways to find out more about Dorset's pre-historic past, when dinosaurs ruled the earth.

-This stretch of coastline provides some of the most jaw dropping scenery and views that will live long in your heart, and is a favourite destination for walkers and nature lovers alike.
+This stretch of coastline provides some of the most jaw dropping scenery and views that will live long in your heart.
+Its a favourite destination for walkers and nature lovers alike.
 So put on your walking boots and explore this fascinating and inspiring wonder of the natural world.

 There are lots of suggested walking routes for day walks or longer, whatever your ability and fitness level.
 Here are a few ideas to get you started - fossil hunting at Charmouth and enjoying a riverside walk in Lyme Regis.